alexd2243/bot-doc/assets/en/creating-connection.md

 ### Secret <Anchor :ids="['tc.BINANCEFUT.ws_secret_part']" />

-First secret API key for accessing the exchange API.
+Secret API key for accessing the exchange API.
 Created in the user account on the exchange website together with the corresponding public key.
 Located in account settings under API Management.
 The following permissions should be enabled: "Read Info", "Enable Trading" и "Enable Future".

 ### Bind IP <Anchor :ids="['tc.BINANCEFUT.bind_ip']" />